Free Unicorn Crochet Pattern: Easy to Follow Amigurumi

 R13: (SC in next 3 ST, INV DEC) x 3 {12}

-R14: (SC in next 2 ST, INV DEC) x 3 and FO leaving a long piece of yarn for sewing {9}, do not stuff the ears
+R14: (SC in next 2 ST, INV DEC) x 3 and FO leaving a long tail for sewing {9}, do not stuff the ears

 Crochet from the top of the horn downwards.